tuliocastro/grpc-node-chat/README.md

 # gRPC Chat Example with Node JS

-Command line chat working with GRPC
+This project creates a simple command line chat using gRPC and NodeJS to show a stream and bidirectional communication.

 - Install Modules: